Droplet Digital PCR (ddPCR)

 More information can be found in the paper written by Emslie et al.: Droplet Volume Variability and Impact on Digital PCR Copy Number Concentration Measurements The impact of flow rate on droplet size using a microfluidic system is today well described in the literature.
 Thus, to avoid heterogeneous droplet populations that can affect the droplet digital PCR process, one should consider using a precise flow controller.

-Flow control systems for digital PCR
+Flow control systems for industrial digital PCR

 Flow rate stability is thus critical for having repeatable reactor volumes and reproducible results in droplet digital PCR experiments.
 Syringe pumps are commonly used for generating droplets.
 Depending on the model in use, syringe pumps show limited flow control.
 As a consequence, the droplet size, proportional to the flow rate, is affected.
 In addition, the actual flow rate cannot be monitored with such devices.
 The flow rate value is displayed on the device, but no information on the time required for reaching a set flow rate is given (the time for flow equilibrium may vary depending on the microfluidic setup, and flow can oscillate depending on the instrument).
 An alternative to syringe pumps is pressure-based flow controllers.
 These show that high-precision flow control, fast reaction time, and flow monitoring are possible.